Find Affordable College Courses

 74 Yearly Graduations

 The 13th most popular school in the country for teaching students with disabilities majors who are seeking their bachelor's degree is Kutztown University of Pennsylvania.
 Roughly 7,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,716 per year, while in-state graduate students, on average, pay $9,288 per year.
-The teaching students with disabilities program at Kutztown University of Pennsylvania awarded 74 bachelor's degrees during the 2020-2021 school year.
-Around 8% of these students were from an underrepresented racial-ethnic group, and 93% were women.
+During the most recent year for which we have data, 74 people received their bachelor's degree in teaching students with disabilities from Kutztown University.
+Of these students, 92% were women and 17% were members of underrepresented racial-ethnic groups.

 #14